shubha3/shubha3.github.io/_pages/about.md

 # Education

-* Ph.D., Department of Statistics, University of Pittsburgh, PA, USA. *(Expected Graduation in 2027)*
+* Ph.D., Department of Statistics, University of Pittsburgh, PA, USA. *(Expected 2027)*
 * Master of Science in Statistics, Indian Institute of Technology Kanpur, UP, India. *(2022)*
 * Bachelor of Science in Statistics, St. Xavier's College, Kolkata, WB, India.
 (2020)